-It’s hard to believe that it was nine years ago that Vancouver hosted the Olympic Winter Games.
+It’s hard to believe that February 12 will mark 10 years since Vancouver hosted the Olympic Winter Games!
 But that event opened travellers’ eyes to the amazing outdoor adventure that you can enjoy here in winter without even leaving the city.
 Whether you’re an expert at schussing down the slopes or a newbie to snow, there’s no reason to stay indoors if you’re visiting Vancouver during the winter months.
 If you’re looking to plan an action-filled weekend stay, here’s how we’d recommend you spend your time!

 Ski Cypress Mountain – Just a 30-minute drive from downtown Vancouver, Cypress Mountain was host to freestyle skiing and snowboarding events during the 2010 Winter Games.
 It offers the most vertical drop on the city’s North Shore, as well as the most runs with 53 options ranging from Green beginner runs through to Double Black Diamonds for the experts.
 Channel your inner Olympian by taking on the mountain’s downhill runs, or warm up to the task with a lesson via their ski school.
 Prefer snowboarding?
 You’ll also find six terrain parks up at Cypress.
 If you’re packing light, you’ll be pleased to know that you can rent everything from skis to gloves right on the mountain.

 Try Tubing – After your morning skiing, grab a Quad Burger for lunch at Cypress Mountain’s Crazy Raven Bar & Grill then head down the road to the mountain’s tubing park.
 Whether you’re six or 60, snow tubing is a lot of silly fun, and will give your legs a merciful rest.
 There are six 100 metre-long chutes to careen down, and a tow-rope to pull you back up to the top so you can do it all over again!